chadananda/st-dev/src/content/courses/db-challenge.md

 image: "/db-challenge/participants-2019-2.jpg#floater_sm"
 ---

-Please join us in Northern California this summer for a fun and intensive 10-day study of “The Dawn-Breakers” together with the primary doctrinal work of the Bahá'í Faith, “The Kitáb-i-Íqán.”
+Please join us in Northern California in 2020 for a fun and intensive 10-day study of “The Dawn-Breakers” together with the primary doctrinal work of the Bahá'í Faith, “The Kitáb-i-Íqán.”

 ---